lavilladaa/lavilladaa/README.md

 - 👋 Hi, I’m Laura Villada
 - 👀 I’m interested in a career change and I would love to work in software development.
-- 🌱 I’m currently learning Angular and React
+- 🌱 I’m currently improving my skills in React
 - 💞️ I’m looking to collaborate on UI projects
 - 📫 lavilladaa@unal.edu.co